The Dutch have overtaken Sweden as the most proficient English speakers in the world outside the Anglosphere.

-The regions performing the best in the Netherlands were South Holland, North Holland and Gelderland-Overrijssel – the area where Wittenborg University of Applied Sciences’ is located.
+The regions performing the best in the Netherlands were South Holland, North Holland and Gelderland-Overrijssel – the area where WUAS’ is located.
 The Dutch scored high across all ages, particularly young adults in the 21-25 age bracket.
 Men fared slightly better than women.

 The Netherlands got an overall score of 72.16 – a whole point higher than second-placed Denmark (71.15), followed by Sweden (70.81), Norway (68.54) and Finland (66.61).
 Singapore jumped from 12th to 6th place this year, overtaking countries like Luxembourg, Austria, Germany and Poland.
 The Middle East and North Africa has the lowest level of English proficiency in the world.

 “English is becoming a basic skill for the entire global workforce, in the same way that literacy has transformed in the last two centuries from an elite privilege into a basic requirement for informed citizenship.
 On the individual level, English has the potential to generate opportunities, strengthen employability, and expand horizons,” the report comments.

 “There are clear reasons why countries with strong English proficiency tend to thrive in the innovation sector.
 English skills allow innovators to read primary scientific research, form international collaborations, bring in talent from overseas, and participate in conferences.
 English proficiency expands the number of connections innovators can make with the ideas and people they need to generate original work.”

 by James Wittenborg